openwisp/openwisp-firmware-upgrader/docs/user/upgrade-status.rst

 - Verify the correct device is selected
 - Check firmware image compatibility
 - Ensure device has sufficient memory
-- Review device configuration

 Cancelled
 ~~~~~~~~~

 **Status**: ``cancelled``

-**Description**: The upgrade operation was manually stopped by a user
+**Description**: The upgrade operation was manually stopped by the user
 before completion.
 This is a deliberate action taken through the admin
-interface or API.
+interface or REST API.

+Users can cancel upgrades through the admin interface using the "Cancel"
+button that appears next to in-progress operations.

 **When cancellation is possible:**

 - During the early stages of upgrade (typically before 60% progress)
-- Before firmware flashing begins
+- Before the new firmware image is written to the flash memory of the
+  network device
 - While the operation status is still "in-progress"

-**What happens when cancelled:**
+**What happens when the upgrade operation cancels:**

 - The upgrade process stops immediately
 - If services were stopped during the upgrade, they are automatically
   restarted
 - No firmware changes are made to the device
 - Device remains in its original state

-**User Interface**: Users can cancel upgrades through the admin interface
-using the "Cancel" button that appears next to in-progress operations.

 Status Flow
 -----------